The proper way to express torque units is lbf·ft or N·m

 ft·lbf or in·lbf is not the conventional method for expressing torque.
 You will not find this as an accepted expression of torque in the ASTM torque standard (ASTM E2428) or any NIST handbook.
 You will find several manufacturers expressing torque the improper way.

-The foot-pound force (symbol: ft·lbf) is a unit of work or energy in the Engineering and Gravitational Systems in United States customary and imperial units of measure.
-It is the energy transferred on applying a force of one pound-force (lbf) through a linear displacement of one foot.
+The foot-pound force (symbol: ft·lbf) is a unit of work or energy in the Engineering and Gravitational Systems in the United States' customary and imperial units of measure.
+It is the energy transferred by applying a force of one pound-force (lbf) through a linear displacement of one foot.

 A pound-foot (lbf·ft) is a unit of torque or moment of force (a pseudovector).
 One pound-foot is the torque created by one pound force acting at a perpendicular distance of one foot from a pivot point.